 Commitment Efficiency

-Now, pick one value from your top five and write about a time when you embodied that value.
+Pick one value from your top five and write about a time when you embodied that value.
 You don’t have to use complete sentences!
 You can also turn it into a mini-story!
 It doesn't matter how you tell the story; as long as you can capture the gist of what happened and make sense of what reveals your values and, thus, your character.

-Why must I do this???
+Why must I do this?

 Slow and steady wins the race.